Are your homemade pickles too sour or vinegary? Here’s how to prevent and fix over-fermented pickles!

 Do not put the opened jar back on the shelf.
 Once the seal has been broken, the mix becomes susceptible to unhealthy bacteria growth.

-Another method for masking your pickles’ sour taste is to use stevia instead of sugar.
+Another method for masking your pickles' sour taste is stevia instead of sugar.

-Although it may be tempting to dilute the vinegar mixture with water, do not alter the recipe’s liquid ratio.
+Although diluting the vinegar mixture with water may be tempting, do not alter the recipe's liquid ratio.
 Doing so could result in improper pickling and mold growth.

 Why eat Fermented Pickles?

 Fermented pickles are rich in probiotics, beneficial bacteria that help support gut health, immune system function, and metabolic health.
-Pickles fermented in salt brine also contain B vitamins, trace minerals and are a good source of vitamin K, which helps support bone and heart health.
+Pickles fermented in salt brine also contain B vitamins and trace minerals and are a good source of vitamin K, which helps support bone and heart health.

 Did I answer all your questions about how to fix pickles that are too sour?

-In this post, we took a look at the simple yet complicated world of making homemade pickles and how to fix pickles that turned out too sour or vinegary.
+In this post, we looked at the simple yet complicated world of making homemade pickles and how to fix pickles that turned out too sour or vinegary.